-Once the interface is assigned, you can now configure it.
-However in order for the changes to take effect and that the interface can be monitored, you need to save the configuration and reboot the device.
+Once the interface is assigned, you can configure it.
+For the changes to take effect and for the interface to be monitored, save the configuration and reboot the device.

-2.2 ASDP Interface Configuration Commands
+2.2 ASDP interface configuration commands

-In this section the steps required in order to configure the ASDP interface are explained.
+In this section, the steps to configure the ASDP interface are explained.

-To access the ASDP interface configuration environment, you must introduce the NETWORK <id_ifc> command at the general configuration prompt, (Config>), where <id_ifc> is the identifier of the ASDP interface being configured.
+To access the ASDP interface configuration environment, enter the network <id_ifc> command at the general configuration prompt, (Config>), where <id_ifc> is the identifier of the ASDP interface being configured.

 '''

 process 4

 Config>network serial0/0

 -- ASDP Interface Configuration --

 ASDP-uart0/0 Cfg>

 '''

 There are certain commands which are common for all the device's interfaces.
-These commands are described in the manual on configuring common interfaces (Teldat-Dm 772-I Common Configurations for Interfaces).
+These commands are described in the manual on configuring common interfaces (bintec-Dm 772-I Common Configurations for Interfaces).